bmartinowich/DSI-DC-2-stage/curriculum/Week-09/9.01-intro_to_time_series_data/readme.md

 Using the Pandas documentation, take a few minutes to read about the `asfreq` and `resample` methods.

-> Instructor's Note: Give the students a few minutes to read about these methods.
-Have a brief discussion about the implications of both.

 Let's go back to our timeseries.ipynb notebook and implement the two functions to get a better idea of what they do.

 Note that `asfreq` gives us a `method` keyword argument.
 Backfill, or bfill, will propogate the last valid observation forward.
 In other words, it will use the value preceding a range of unknown indices to fill in the unknowns.
 Inversely, pad, or ffill, will use the first value succeeding a range of unknown indices to fill in the unknowns.